 - Maintaining semantic references.

-- Based on the code list ensuring that a code used in the message is valid.
+- Based on the code list ensure that a code used in the message is valid.

 - Using value reference and value list to define the allowed values for specific data elements.